OpenSourceBrain/SBMLShowcase/README.md

 -   The LEMS/NeuroML to SBML export function in: [org.neuroml.export](https://github.com/NeuroML/org.neuroml.export/blob/master/src/main/java/org/neuroml/export/sbml/SBMLWriter.java)

-Note these features can be accessed easily with the [jNeuroML](https://github.com/NeuroML/jNeuroML) tool.
+Note these features can be accessed easily with the [pyNeuroML](https://docs.neuroml.org/Userdocs/Software/pyNeuroML.html) tool.
 For example:

--   Load LEMSFile.xml using jLEMS, and convert it to SBML format:
+-   Load LEMSFile.xml using pyNeuroML, and convert it to SBML format:

-         jnml LEMSFile.xml -sbml
+         pynml LEMSFile.xml -sbml

--   Load LEMSFile.xml using jLEMS, and convert it to SBML format with a SED-ML specification for the experiment:
+-   Load LEMSFile.xml using pyNeuroML, and convert it to SBML format with a SED-ML specification for the experiment:

-         jnml LEMSFile.xml -sbml-sedml
+         pynml LEMSFile.xml -sbml-sedml

 -   Load SBMLFile.sbml using jSBML, and convert it to LEMS format using values for duration & dt in ms

-        jnml -sbml-import SBMLFile.sbml duration dt
+        pynml -sbml-import SBMLFile.sbml duration dt